 The department of major may require applicants to sit for a graduate entrance examination, whose results will be considered at the time of admission.

 - Science and engineering departments require PhD applicants to sit for a Graduate Entrance Examination (GRE).
-Also, applicants to MA programs in economics, economics in international development, finance and journalism, and mass communication are required to sit for the GRE.
+Also, applicants to MA programs in economics, economics in international development and finance are required to sit for the GRE.

 - The Department of Management requires MBA applicants to sit for the Graduate Management Admission Test (GMAT).